 - With LOCKSS technology, content is served from a library’s LOCKSS box to an institution’s own readers when the publisher's site is unavailable.
 LOCKSS networks provide 100% continual and post-cancellation access to that institution’s campus community.

 - CLOCKSS-preserved content is available for free, to everyone, when it is not available from a publisher and is “triggered” from the dark archive.
-By year-end 2017, 53 titles had been made available open access from the CLOCKSS Archive.
+By 2021, 64 titles had been made available open access from the CLOCKSS Archive.
 CLOCKSS is the only archive that makes subscription content open access after it is triggered.

 - CLOCKSS is a global archive governed by librarians and publishers.
 Librarians and publishers participate in the Board of Directors to oversee strategy, policy, and practice.
 The Board discusses preservation-related issues, and comes to agreement on how CLOCKSS should handle the long-term preservation of scholarly content.

 - The LOCKSS program was founded in 1999 and is a self-funded department of the Stanford University Libraries.
 It operates with guidance from the Community Advisory Committee and feedback from its stakeholder community.

 - LOCKSS and CLOCKSS use the award-winning LOCKSS technology to preserve content.
 The LOCKSS technology is “fault tolerant” and safeguards against the long-term, well-documented causes of digital loss: human error, computer attacks, economic and organizational failure.

 - The LOCKSS technology preserves all formats (video, sound, pictures, text, etc.) and genres of content (e-journals, e-books, conference proceedings, etc.).
 Both the Global LOCKSS Network and CLOCKSS work with hundreds of publishers.

 Content is not behind a toll wall